CorbinIvon/Python-Directory-Outline-Tree/README.md

 # Python-Directory-Outline-Tree
 Outlines a given directory in a pretty-tree format using Python.

-A picture of it's usage and output.
+Picture of usage and output.

+---
 ![image](https://github.com/user-attachments/assets/14e9fecc-40f3-43cb-968e-8b3579f4adae)

+---

 # How to use
 1. Run the script